Hamida-majumder/mdmynoddin/README.md

 This project demonstrates how to detect fire from images using YOLOv8 in Google Colab and from a webcam using PyCharm.

 ## Requirements
--Python 3.x
+- Python 3.x
--OpenCV
+- OpenCV
--Google Colab
+- Google Colab
--PyCharm
+- PyCharm

 ## Setup
 1.Clone this repository:git clone https://github.com/Hamida-majumder/mdmynoddin.git